mrkaurelius/did_and_friends/md/sunum_3.md

 ### Introduction
 \framesubtitle{DID SIOP}

+!!! not: While this specification focuses on the integration of Identity Wallets in the form of browser extensions/ plugins, or smartphone apps, it does not prevent implementers using the proposed flow in different scenarios as well, e.g., between two web services with pre-populated DIDs.

 #### Purpose
 The main purpose is to sign up with/ login to an RP (Relaying Party), i.e., web application.
 It assumes the user operates a mobile or desktop browser or a browser-based app that can respond to SIOP requests according to this specification.